 Let’s take the below example, the Diameter .50 is a feature of size as its showing the features overall size but R.13 is not a feature of size.

 What Is Maximum Material Condition (MMC)

-Maximum material condition is commonly called as MMC.
+The maximum material condition is commonly called MMC.
 MMC is a condition of a feature when it has the maximum material.
 Just see the first example of the shaft.
 In this example, the Dimension of the shaft is Dia .50 which is the intended size of the feature.

 The feature will have maximum material when the dimension is 50+.02= 50.02.
 In the second case, which is a hole, will attain the maximum material when the hole has the smallest size.
 The smallest hole has the maximum material.
 So maximum material condition for the hole in figure 2 would be .50-.03=.47

 MMC of Shaft in Figure 1: .50+.02=.52

 MMC of Hole in Figure 2: .50-.03=.47